Quality of life survey 2022. Technical report

 This report outlines the technical details of the Quality of Life Survey 2022, including the methodology, sampling, weighting and data analysis.

 The Quality of Life survey was first conducted in 2003, repeated in 2004, and has been undertaken every two years since.
 The number of participating councils has varied each time.

 A total of nine councils participated in the 2022 Quality of Life survey project, as follows:

 - Hutt City Council

 - Porirua City Council

 The target population was New Zealanders aged 18 years and over, living within the areas governed by the participating councils.

-The results for 2020 are provided in the Quality of Life Survey 2020 Topline Report.
-Throughout that report, the result for all nine council areas are reported on separately and, in addition, the aggregated result for the eight city councils are provided (referred to throughout as the ‘8 city total’).
-In light of the original reason for establishing the Quality of Life survey (discussed above), the focus of the text in that report is on the eight cities, as these are substantially urban areas.
+The results for 2022 are provided in the Quality of Life Survey 2022 Topline Report.
+The result for all nine council areas are reported on separately and, in addition, the aggregated result for the eight city councils are provided (referred to throughout as the ‘8 city total’).

 Quality of Life survey results from 2003 onwards are available on the Quality of Life website: http://www.qualityoflifeproject.govt.nz